sedovalx/cassandra-service-generator/README.md

 ### Mapper

-The purpose of the generated mapper is very like as for the adapter - to provide java8 API and safer form of "get/getAsync" methods.
-So it wraps DataStax's `mapper.get(Object... objects)` call with varargs parameters:
+The purpose of the generated mapper is very like as for the generated adapter - to provide java8 API and safer form of "get/getAsync" methods.
+It wraps DataStax's `mapper.get(Object... objects)` call with a method with type safe signature:

 ``` java
 public class ClientReportMapper extends CassandraMapperGenericImpl<ClientReport> {